ArduCustom/arducustom.github.io/v/dev/ArduPlane/Parameters.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Options for ICE control\.
 The DisableIgnitionRCFailsafe option will cause the ignition to be set off on any R\/C failsafe\.
+If ThrottleWhileDisarmed is set then throttle control will be allowed while disarmed for planes when in MANUAL mode\.

 +-------------------------------------+